 How should a bride dress for a bachelorette party?

 The short answer: however she wants!
-But it’s customary for the bride to dress in white, or at least a contrasting color to make her stand out from the rest of the group.
+But it’s customary for the bride to dress in white, or at least a contrasting color to make her stand out from the rest of the party guests.
 Blinged-out sashes, tiaras, quirky sunglasses, and, ahem, adult bachelorette party swag are other ways to make the bride immediately feel like a VIP (albeit with a bit of harmless embarrassment in public).

 Bachelorette Party Game Ideas

 Here's a fun bachelorette party game idea that also involves the bride's partner.
 Before the bachelorette weekend, have the bride’s future spouse answer these 20 questions about her—things like, "what's her favorite movie?" and "what's her favorite color?".
 During the party, get the girls together and have the bride answer the same questions to see how well these nearly-weds really know each other.
-You can even spice up the game by making the bride have a drink for every question her partner gets wrong!
+You can even up the ante by making the bride have a drink for every question her partner gets wrong!

-Use this bachelorette scavenger hunt game for a set of dares and challenges that the bride-to-be must complete throughout her bach trip.
+Print out this bachelorette scavenger hunt game for a set of dares and challenges that the bride-to-be must complete throughout her bach trip.
 You can make it a competition by splitting into teams and seeing who finishes the most tasks in a set amount of time, or which team scores the highest over the course of the weekend.
 Be sure to document each completed task with a quick photo—they'll be hilarious memories for years to come.

 We know that this isn't technically a bachelorette party game, but we love it as an alternative activity if your crowd isn't quite the competitive type.
 Many vineyards and wine distributors, like Wine.com and In Good Taste, have started offering virtual wine tastings during COVID, and you can schedule private group sessions for a more personalized experience.
 The process is pretty much the same as an in-person tasting, except you'll receive the wine bottles in the mail a few days ahead of time.
 Round out the tasting by mailing or dropping off gourmet crackers and cheese at each attendee's house to make it feel extra-fancy.